good-ware/js-log/README.md

 environment variable such that blank, 0, and 'false' are false and all other values are true.

 When 'data' is true, the maximum amount of information is sent to the console, including meta, data, embedded errors, overridden 'context' properties objects, and stack traces.
-When it is false, a small set of meta keys are sent to the console with a log entry's message.
+When it is false, a subset of meta keys are sent to the console with a log entry's message.
 To override the value for 'data', set the

 ```shell